metarank/metarank/doc/configuration/overview.md

 ## Models

 The "models" section describes ML models used for personalization.
-Check [Supported models](supported-ranking-models.md) for more information.
+Check [Supported ranking models](supported-ranking-models.md) for more information about ranking models.
+See also [recommendations models overview](recommendations/overview.md)
 ```yaml
 models:
   default: # name of the model, used in the inference process as a part of path, like /rank/default